← All Articles

 When a notification arrives on your device, a code extension intercepts it before it's displayed.
 It decrypts the payload using a key stored on your device and replaces the generic fallback with the real content.

-This all happens in immediately and automatically.
+This all happens immediately and automatically.

 If decryption ever fails for any reason (reinstalled the app, key rotation timing, etc.), you still see the generic fallback.
 No crash, no blank notification.
 You can always open the app to see the full details.